GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 # Unresolved questions

 - Leveled attributes, the largest open area.
-Attributes at more than one nesting level are designed but not built: the layout key carries a level, and nothing populates a level above 0.
-Open within it are the binding rules as stated (does a read really bind to the top level of the wire it is destructured from, and is pinning element-reading nodes to level 0 the right rule), how a structure node's per-copy write lands in the former top row, whether residency is worth its analysis or whether the extent machinery already answers it (an attribute whose index function ignores the index is `Free`), and what the storage for a level above 0 looks like given that the record tier is flat.
+Attributes at more than one nesting level are designed but not built, and the keying is frozen at level 0 for this landing, which parity does not need.
+Open within the area are the binding rules as stated (does a read really bind to the top level of the wire it is destructured from, and is pinning element-reading nodes to level 0 the right rule), how a structure node's per-copy write lands in the former top row, whether residency is worth its analysis or whether the extent machinery already answers it (an attribute whose index function ignores the index is `Free`), and what the storage for a level above 0 looks like given that the record tier is flat.
 The UX half of the same question is the map/enter construct: how "set on the parent" and "map over the children" read differently in the graph.
 Until this is settled, the Repeat-around-Opacity requirement is unmet.
 - Where and how the combine rule is declared on the attribute marker.
   Merge push-down and flatten both consume it, and inner-wins is the intended fallback.
 - The spelling of the push-down marker on the merge node, the one part of the additive shape the extent override cannot express.
-- Naming: `Attribute` trait vs. `Attr` wrapper.
-The authoring list type is spelled `IList` here, as in the implementation, to keep it clear of the legacy wire type's `List`; a rename to `List` is planned once that type retires.
+- Naming: the authoring list type is spelled `IList` here, as in the implementation, to keep it clear of the legacy wire type's `List`; a rename to `List` is planned once that type retires.
-- Generic-typed writes: where the default for a generically written name comes from (a `Default` bound on the value vs. an input on the name source), what `A` instantiates to at the Rust level, whether attribute-only wires carry exactly one attribute by construction or uniqueness is checked per read, and the graph UX of the name source node.
+- Generic-named writes: the shape is settled (`Generic<X, T>`, concrete value type, name as a constant text input resolved at graph compile time), and what remains open is where the default for a generically written name comes from (a `Default` bound on the value vs. an input on the name source) and the graph UX of the name source node, to be design-checked against the typed attribute key API (#4352).
 - Whether evaluating at a lane outside the input's extent is clamped, wrapped, or a debug assertion.
 - `IList<IList<W>>` outputs, i.e. one node pushing two levels.